TplusA/Streamplayer/README.md

 # Streamplayer daemon

+## Copyright and contact

+T+A Streamplayer is released under the terms of the GNU General Public License version 3 (GPLv3).
+See file <tt>COPYING</tt> for licensing terms.

+Contact:

+    T+A elektroakustik GmbH & Co.
+KG
+    Planckstrasse 11
+    32052 Herford
+    Germany

+## Short description

 The _streamplayer_ is a generic media player with only the most elementary capabilities and control features.
 It implements a short queue to enable gapless playback, status feedback is given as _D-Bus_ signals.